robromano/django-adminrestrict/README.md

 `ADMINRESTRICT_DENIED_MSG="Custom denied msg."` will let you set the response body of the 403 HTTP result when a request is denied.
 By default, the message is **"Access to admin is denied."**

+`ADMINRESTRICT_TEMPLATE="<filename>.html"` gives you the capability to render a custom 403 HTTP page when a request is denied.
+By default, this is blank.
+The html file specified needs to be under a template directory.

 `ADMINRESTRICT_ALLOW_PRIVATE_IP=True` will allow all private IP addresses to access the admin pages, regardless of whether the request IP matches any pattern or IP address in the AllowedIP model.
 Note: private IP addresses are those which comply with [RFC1918](https://tools.ietf.org/html/rfc1918).